josuecorea5/josuecorea5/README.md

 ### Hello World 👋
 I am a software engineer, Backend enthusiast and I love working with web technologies 👨‍💻.
 - 💜 I like to create exceptional digital experiences accessible for everyone.
-- 🌱 Learning design patterns in depth for write more reusable code.
+- 🌱 Learning .NET and clean architecture in depth an for write more reusable code.
 <br>

 ## Connect with me